-The character for good fortune consists of the radical for auspicious or heaven sent to the left.
-The right-hand symbol represents a full container and is an ancient form from oracle bones.
-It is usually written in black or gold ink on lucky red paper.
-It is a frequent form for paper-cut art.
-The character is also part of the name of Fujian province (福健).
-The Qing Emperors often gave a personally painted ‘Fu’ character to visiting delegations as a gift.
+The character for good fortune has the radical for auspicious or heaven sent to the left.
+The right-hand symbol represents a full container and is an ancient form known from oracle bones.
+The character is usually written in black or gold ink on lucky red paper and is also often made as a paper-cut.
+The character is part of the name of Fujian province (福健).
+It became a tradition for the Qing Emperors to give a personally painted ‘Fu’ character as a gift to visiting embassies and delegations.

 Good fortune descends from above

 Fu is widely seen on Chinese New Year posters.
-In many cases the poster is deliberately hung upside down.
+In many cases the poster is actually put up upside down.
 This needs a bit of explanation as there are several stories explaining how this came about ➚.
 Firstly if you look at the character fu there is a vague resemblance to the character for upside down dao.
-The character dao can mean both 倒 dǎo upside down or fall and 到 dào arrive only differing in spoken tone.
+The character dao can mean both 倒 dào upside down or fall and 到 dào arrive only differing in spoken tone.
 Combining the meaning of dao and fu gives the idea of good fortune raining down from the heavens.
-So placing fu upside down is increasing the possibility of good fortune.
-It may also have something to do with bats (see following) that hang upside down.
-This is somewhat similar to the European custom of horseshoes which is a symbol for good luck one way up but if placed upside down it is an ill omen as the luck falls out of the horseshoe.
+So placing fu upside down is seen as increasing the chance of good fortune.
+It may also have something to do with bats (see following) that sleep hanging upside down.
+All this is somewhat similar to the European custom of horseshoes which is a symbol for good luck one way up but if placed upside down it is an ill omen as the luck falls out of the horseshoe.

 Bats wishing good fortune